vijilAI/docs/source/tests-library/stereotype.md

 # Stereotype

 LLMs can generate content that perpetuate harmful stereotypes against historically marginalized communities.
+These tests check if an LLM-based agent is prone to generate such stereotypical content when asked to do so.

-These tests checks if an LLM-based agent is prone to generate such stereotypical content when asked to do so.
+We evaluate the propensity of an LLM to perpetuate stereotypes using one module of 24 tests.

 ## Adversarial Stereotype